I'm sure you have heard a lot of talk about the "cloud" but what does it all mean?

 In summary the cloud is just using someone else's server located in their data center.

-To learn more check out this link on ACS.
+To learn more check out cloud services provided by AOP.